MACFAST Innovation and Corporate Synergy (MICS)

 Communication is fundamental to the existence and survival of humans as well as to an organization.
 It is a process of creating and sharing ideas, information, views, facts, feelings, etc. among the people to reach a common understanding.
 Effective Communication is significant for professionals in the organizations so as to perform the basic functions of management, i.e., Planning, Organizing, Leading and Controlling.

 A professional may be highly qualified and skilled but if he does not possess good communication skills, all his ability becomes irrelevant.
 A professional must communicate his directions effectively to the subordinates to get the work done from them properly.
-With this understanding MACFAST constituted the Department of Communication in the academic year 2018-19, specifically to engage with activities that enable a student to cater his future needs of communication.
+With this understanding MACFAST constituted the Communication skill development council in the academic year 2018-19, specifically to engage with activities that enable a student to cater his future needs of communication.
 Moreover, institutions like MACFAST look into the prosperity of its students in terms of placing him in a better company where communication skills play a major role.

 Phase 1- Business Update Sessions